 Familial Chylomicronaemia Syndrome is an ultra-rare condition that affects 1 to 2 in a million of the population.
+It is also known Lipoprotein Lipase Deficiency (LPLD), Fredrickson Type 1, Hyperlipoproteinemia, and Familial Hyperlipidemia

-People with the condition have difficulty properly digesting certain fats because they lack or have limited amounts of the enzyme lipoprotein lipase, or for some reason what they have doesn’t work..
+People with the condition have difficulty properly digesting certain fats because they lack or have limited amounts of the enzyme lipoprotein lipase, or what they do have doesn’t work..
 This results in a massive accumulation of fatty droplets called chylomicrons in the circulation.
 The presence of chylomicrons after fasting for 12-14 hours is associated with high levels of triglycerides.
 Triglycerides are the biomarker for the condition, meaning that high triglycerides in the blood indicate there is a problem with fat metabolism and can alert professionals to FCS.
 Triglycerides are measured in a simple fasting blood test.

 If too much fat is eaten it does not get cleared from the body and instead travels round in the blood creating its creamy appearance which is typical of the condition.
 There is no treatment currently available to reduce triglyceride levels.
 Instead, patients are advised to eat less than 20g fat per day and avoid simple sugars and alcohol..
 Many patients report that to be symptom free they need to eat no more than 10g fat per day.
 There is a section on how to approach living within these restrictions at ‘‘Living with FCS’